 For those who prefer challenging trails suitable for mountain bikes, several of the Heritage Area’s state parks and other area trails are great for off-road adventures.

 If you’re looking for a bike ride that is suitable for all members of the family, try the Schuylkill River Trail.
 Built primarily on an old railroad line, the trail is flat and well-maintained.
-It will one day extend the entire length of the river, from Philadelphia to Pottsville, a distance of about 130 miles.
-Today there are over 60 completed miles, built and managed in sections by different organizations.
-Visit our Schuylkill River Trailwebsite at www.schuylkillrivertrail.com for maps and more.
+It will one day extend the entire length of the river, from Philadelphia to Frackville, a distance of about 120 miles.
+Today there are over 75 completed miles, built and managed in sections by different organizations.
+Visit the Schuylkill River Trail section for maps and more.

-Do you know we have maps of the Schuylkill River Trail?
-Click here to learn where you can get a FREE map!
+Did you know we have maps of the Schuylkill River Trail?
+Click here to view it now

 Schuylkill Banks.
 This park and greenway in Philadelphia extends from Fairmount Water Works to Locust St. It is very popular and heavily used.